proxmox/proxmox-datacenter-manager/docs/roadmap.rst

      possible.

 - A minimum password length of eight characters is now enforced on users of the “pdm” realm.
-- Move the file storing LDAP password from ``/etc/proxmox-datacenter-manager/ldap_passwords.json`` to ``/etc/proxmox-datacenter-manager/access/ldap-passwords.json``
+- Move the file storing the LDAP password from ``/etc/proxmox-datacenter-manager/ldap_passwords.json`` to ``/etc/proxmox-datacenter-manager/access/ldap-passwords.json``

 .. _proxmox_datacenter_manager_0.9_beta: